WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Adguardhome-sync/README.md

-# Adguardhome Sync
+# Adguardhome sync

-A Tool To Synchronize Adguardhome Config To Replica Instances.
+A tool to synchronize AdGuardHome config to replica instances.

 ---